 Across the NHS, cleanliness is a vital part of ensuring safe, high-quality care.
-Failure to meet the required standards could lead to the spread of infections, ward closures and potentially impact the health of patients and staff.
+Failure to meet the required standards could lead to the spread of infections, ward closures and potentially impact the health of patients and staff, as well as affecting patient experience.
 The Adult Inpatient Survey asks patients in England for their opinion on the cleanliness of the hospital room or ward that they were in.

 Adult Inpatient Survey respondents are asked, "In your opinion, how clean was the hospital room or ward that you were in?".
-Between 2009 and 2017, the proportion of respondents who said that their room or ward was 'very clean' increased from 63% to 70%.
-The proportion who said that their room was 'not very clean' or 'not at all clean' decreased from 4% in 2009 to 3% in 2017.
+Between 2009 and 2017, the proportion of respondents who said that their room or ward was 'very clean' increased from 63% to 70%, but then decreased to 69% in 2018.
+The proportion who said that their room was 'not very clean' or 'not at all clean' decreased from 4% in 2009 to 3% in 2018.
 This indicates that there has been meaningful positive change in hospital ward cleanliness over time, but that there is still room for improvement.

 About this data

 This indicator draws on data from the Adult Inpatient Survey.
 For the 2018 survey, patients aged 16 and over were eligible if they had stayed overnight at an NHS hospital during July 2018 (except in a few cases where hospitals with small numbers of patients had to sample for longer).
 Fieldwork for the survey (the time during which questionnaires were sent out and returned) took place between August 2018 and January 2019.